Follow one request through the lock.

 • Works with your existing SDKs

-Official OpenAI clients, LangChain, plain curl.
-No new library to learn, no proprietary protocol.
+Official OpenAI clients, LangChain or plain curl: no new library, no proprietary protocol.

 • One base_url, one key

-Swap the endpoint and mint a virtual key in the console, each with its own model allow-list, rate limits and spend budget.
+Mint a virtual key per app, each with its own model allow-list, limits and budget.

 • Observability built in

-Prometheus metrics and OTLP traces, labelled with jurisdiction, owner and decision, straight into your Grafana.
+Prometheus metrics and OTLP traces, labelled jurisdiction, owner and decision, straight into Grafana.

 shelldrop-in